 - How do we establish long term goals?
 When we can never establish any sort of long-term balance?

 I don’t have an easy answer for #1 because it is something we all struggle with.
 Our financial health and whether we can even work is a constant battle.
 And many of us find we can no longer be reliable employees.
 I wonder if I ever have been I have struggled so hard to work and had so many leaves for various reasons.
 And we eventually question whether we just can work at all.
 That is something each of us has to decide.
-It is part and parcel with the unpredictable nature of chronic illness.
+It is part and parcel of the unpredictable nature of chronic illness.
 If we cannot work, we suffer financially but at least we have attained stability of that income and in many ways reduce the suffering work can cause.
 But that isn’t an answer any of us want.
 It is a choice we are forced to choose at some point.

 But for the others, the lack of control, the emotional flux and our desire to have long-term goals.
 And just how do we even deal with unpredictability.
 I have thought about it a lot while housebound with these vestibular symptoms.
-How I am trying to cope and feeling all of this.
+How I am trying to cope and feel all of this.
 And I realized I know how to deal with this.
 I knew all along.
 We have the coping strategies in place for coping with unpredictable downturns in our health.

 - We know to rest more for recovery.